TPC-DS-OBT Benchmark

 • Single wide table - All TPC-DS data flattened into one denormalized table

-• Same 99 queries - Standard TPC-DS queries rewritten for flat schema
+• 89 of 99 queries - TPC-DS queries rewritten for flat schema (10 queries are not OBT-convertible; see below)

 • No joins required - Tests pure scan and aggregation performance